codahale/veil-go/README.md

 As a One-Pass Unified Model `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's private key.
-XDH mutability issues are mitigated by the inclusion of the ephemeral public key and the recipient's public key in the HKDF inputs.
+XDH mutability issues are mitigated by the inclusion of the ephemeral public key and the recipient's public key in the KDF inputs.
 Deriving the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, results in a shorter ciphertext by eliding the nonce, and adds key-commitment with all public keys as openers.

 ### Digital Signatures

 To make authenticated messages, Veil creates Schnorr signatures using the signer's private key.
-The actual "message" signed is a SHA-512 hash of the message, and SHA-512 is used to derive ristretto255 scalars from the message and ephemeral public key.
+The actual "message" signed is a cSHAKE-256 hash of the message, and cSHAKE-256 is used to derive ristretto255 scalars from the message and ephemeral public key.
 In place of a randomly generated ephemeral key pair, Veil uses a key pair derived from the private key and the message value.

 To create a signature, the signer uses a private key `d` to create a signature point and scalar:

 ```
-r = scalarFromBytes(hmacSHA512(s, m))
+r = scalarFromBytes(cSHAKE256('veil-signature-nonce', s, m))
 R = rG
-k = scalarFromBytes(hmacSHA512('veil-signature', R || m))
+k = scalarFromBytes(cSHAKE256('veil-signature', R, m))
 s = kd + r

 return R, s